DiceDB/docs/src/content/docs/commands/JSON.MSET.md

 ```

 In this example, the command fails because the JSON value for `user:2` is not a valid JSON string.
 DiceDB returns an error indicating the invalid JSON string.

-## Conclusion

-The `JSON.MSET` command is a powerful tool for setting multiple JSON values in DiceDB atomically.
-By understanding its parameters, return values, behavior, and error handling, you can effectively use this command to manage JSON data in your DiceDB database.